Oval Face Masks, each mask is unique. Filter and nose wire sewn in.

 - Do not use fabric softener (it is a health hazard); but you can use distilled vinegar (1/2 cup per washing machine) in an additional rinse (the vinegar scent will disappear when the mask dries).

 - Preferably, pull the mask into shape and air dry it in direct sunlight.
-Or, dry at polyester setting in your dryer, preferably in a garment bag.
+Or, dry at polyester setting in your dryer.

 - Make sure that your mask is completely dry before you use it again.